-All staff are responsible for ensuring that Environment Information requests they receive are dealt with in accordance with the EIRs and in compliance with this policy.
-Staff should forward all initial requests for information received by Bridgewater Housing Association to the Head of Corporate Services & Business Development.
+All staff are responsible for ensuring that requests for information relating to the environment they receive are dealt with in accordance with the EISR and in compliance with this policy.
+Staff should forward all initial requests for information received by Bridgewater Housing Association to the ICT manager.
 All requests must be dealt with promptly and in line with this policy.